Fleet logo

 Applies only to Fleet Premium

 When JIT user provisioning is turned on, Fleet will automatically create an account when a user logs in for the first time with the configured SSO.
-This removes the need to create individual user accounts for a large organization.

 The new account's email and full name are copied from the user data in the SSO response.
 By default, accounts created via JIT provisioning are assigned the Global Observer role.
-To assign different roles for accounts created via JIT provisioning see Customization of user roles below.
+To assign different roles for accounts created via JIT provisioning, see Customization of user roles below.

 For this to work correctly make sure that: